UmamiAppearance/BrowserSHAObj/README.md

 ```

 ### See it in action (Demopage)
-To get a better idea of
+To get a better idea of a possible usecase, take a look at the [Demopage](https://umamiappearance.github.io/SHAHashObjectJS/demo.html).